-For employee victims, Complainants, or witnesses relating to an incident of sexual assault, dating violence, domestic violence, and stalking, the range of interim measures to stop, prevent, and remedy sexual harassment may include, but is not limited to, the following:
+For employee victims, Complainants, or witnesses relating to an incident of sexual assault, domestic violence, dating violence, and stalking, the range of interim measures to stop, prevent, and remedy sexual harassment may include, but is not limited to, the following:

-• Changing the shift hours of the Respondent so they do not overlap with the Complainant's;
+- · Changing the shift hours of the Respondent so it does not overlap with the Complainant; - No contact, non-retaliatory order or directive for the Respondent excluding or restricting them from all or portions of campus; - Changing the work environment in some other manner so

-- Issuing a no contact, non-retaliatory order or directive for the Respondent excluding or restricting them for all or portions of campus. - Changing the work environment in some other manner so the Complainant and Respondent do not have any workplace interaction; - Placing the Respondent on administrative leave with pay pending the conclusion of the investigation; and/or - Providing the Guardian "precautionary timer" for use when traveling from one area of campus to another.
-The timer is set as you leave a location and canceled through the app within a specified amount of time when you arrive at your destination.
-If the timer does not get canceled and expires, UPD will be alerted and provided with a physical location via GPS so that they may assist you.
+- the Complainant and Respondent do not have any work place interaction; - Placing the Respondent on administrative leave with pay pending the conclusion of the investigation; and/or - The Guardian "precautionary timer" for when travelling from one area of campus to another.
+The timer is set as you leave a location and cancelled through the app within in a specified amount of time when you arrive at your destination.
+If the timer does not get canceled and expires. campus police will be alerted and provided with a physical location via GPS so that they may assist you.
 For more information about Guardian, read the Emergency Response section of this report.